global-asp/asp-source/en/0154_monkey-and-the-hunters-wife.md

 Then the hunter's wife came
 and saw her children playing
 with the little monkey.
-She said, “Be careful!
+She said, "Be careful!
 Bring it here.
-You will drop it!”
+You will drop it!"

 ##
 She took the baby monkey in